dhis2/dhis2-docs/src/user/data-visualizer.md

 |Decimals|Defines the number of decimals that will be used for range axis values.|
 |Steps|Defines the number of ticks that will be visible on the range axis.|
 ||**Legend tab**|
-|Display legend|Applies a legend to the values, which means that you can apply a color to the values.
-You configure legends in the `Maintenance app`.
+|Use legend for chart colors|Applies a legend to the visualization items, which is a value-based color for each item.
+The legends themselves are configured in the `Maintenance app`.
 |Legend type| Controls which legend is applied.<br>`Use pre-defined legend per data item` applies a legend to each data element or indicator individually, based on the legend assigned to each one in the `Maintenance app`.<br>`Select a single legend for entire visualization` applies a single legend to all data items, chosen in a drop-down list of available legends.
 |Legend style| Controls where the color from the legend is applied, either to the text or the background.
 You can use this option for scorecards to identify high and low values at a glance.
 Not applicable for `Single Value`, `Column` or `Bar` visualizations.|
 ||**Series tab**|